 3. Enjoy a free walking tour of the city

-One of my favorite things to do and the absolute best introduction to a city is to go on a walking tour.
-These tours are usually guided by local students, as it allows them to practice their English.
+A walking tour is the absolute best introduction to any city.
+These tours are usually guided by local students, and it allows them to practice their English.
 The tours includes visits to the best attractions, restaurants, bars and other hidden spots around the city.
 There is also a lot of variations in the tours, so no matter what you are interested in, these guys got you covered 🙂

 You may check out the following company if you are interested in going on a free walking tour of Hanoi: Hanoi Walking Tours.

 Kindly note that whilst the tours are free, donations are expected for guides that do a great job.

 Its well worth spending a couple of hours joining a cooking class in Hanoi.
 Most classes includes market tours, allowing you small glimpses of the local life and culture!

 The Vietnamese cuisine is known for being simple in terms of ingredients, and that is also one of its charms.
 You don’t have to be a chef to prepare the dishes, but you need the tips to prepare them and make them as flavorful and authentic as the real deal.

 There are many different classes on offer in Hanoi, and you can learn about seafood, monsoon, village, pho, pagoda vegetarian and my personal favorite: bun cha!

 I also have to mention the Street Food Tours in Hanoi – they are awesome!
 If you are a foodie like myself, you would probably love doing a food tour as well as a cooking class during your stay in the city.
 Similar to a cooking class, the food tour also provides wonderful glimpses of the local life and Vietnamese lifestyle.
 This will surely be one of the best memories from your journey.
 However, if you are short on time, I would recommend to choose either one 🙂